 You can turn chilled old corn ears into a newly cooked dish.
 Moreover, you don’t necessarily need a huge all-in-one oven to do boiling, a compact toaster oven also offers this feature.

-Step 1: Place corn on the cob on a cooling tray, and roll it in aluminum foil if it has turned golden on the outside.
+Step 1: Place corn on the cob on a cooling rack, then put it on a baking sheet.

-Step 3: Broil in the toaster oven for 1 minute, then rotate them 45 degrees and continue for another 1 minute.
+Step 3: Broil in the oven for 1 minute, then rotate them 45 degrees and continue for another 1 minute.
 It usually takes 2 turns for corn ears to be thoroughly warmed up.
-And there you have, hot and fresh-tasting corn ears that satisfy any taste bud.
+And there you have it, hot and fresh-tasting corn ears that satisfy any taste bud.

 #3 Reheat In The Microwave

 Undoubtedly, the microwave is the widely present kitchen appliance that offers great uses for any cooking purpose, from defrosting to reheating food.
 It is the most commonly used way to reheat food, and there’s no doubt that it cannot be used to reheat corn on the cob.